-McMurray Middle School is focused on preparing students during the transition from elementary school to high school and helping them to engage, thrive and contribute.
-We offer a strong core curriculum, dynamic instruction, challenge and support for all students.
+McMurray Middle School is focused on preparing all students during the transition from elementary school to high school and equipping them to engage, thrive and contribute in an ever-changing world.
+We engage students in a rich core curriculum, implement dynamic instruction, and provide challenge and support for all students.
 Our rich elective and exploratory courses cultivate student’s intellectual, creative, kinesthetic, and social development.

 Number of classes per day: 6

 Number of teachers each day: 4 to 6

 Floors: 2, Main floor has classrooms, lower lever has gym and art/STEM classroom

 Homeroom / Advisory Daily homerooms have a mix of 6th,7th and 8th graders.
 You have the same homeroom all three years at McMurray.
 Homeroom is intended to be a time for students to gain and share information, independent reading, develop a rapport with other students and staff and learn about school climate issues, notably bullying prevention.
 Student-led conferences are conducted through homeroom.
 Identified students receive support in reading, math and other skills.

 2 semesters with mid-term & semester grade reports

 Yvette Butler, Counselor